Search Close Search

 The goal of the Humphries lab is to elucidate how metabolic pathways can regulate key mediators of cell death and inflammatory responses elicited by our innate immune system.

 A key goal of our lab is to understand how the oncometabolite fumarate can regulate diverse forms of cell death.
-Our future work will be focused on how subversion of cell death by fumarate can regulate tumorigenesis and neuroinflammation.
+Our work is focused on how subversion of cell death pathways by fumarate can regulate tumorigenesis and neuroinflammation.

-Like all inflammatory pathways viral infections trigger metabolic changes in immune cells which can aid and abet viral replication.
-SARS-CoV2 continues to be a global health problem with new and more transmissible variants continuing to emerge.
-By studying how SARS-Cov2 infection shapes mitochondrial metabolism and interacts with mitochondrial proteins we aim to identify new strategies for limiting viral replication and treatments for severe COVID-19.
-Our lab is fully equipped and trained to perform in vitro and in vivo experiments in the BSL3 containment facility at UMass Chan medical school.
-Our work to date has identified new regulators of SARS-CoV2 infection and we have developed a novel immunotherapy for preventing severe COVID-19.
+Like all inflammatory pathways, viral infections trigger metabolic changes in immune cells that can aid and abet viral replication.
+Respiratory viruses continue to be a global health problem with new and more transmissible variants continuing to emerge.
+By studying how emerging respiratory viruses shape cell metabolism, we aim to identify new strategies for impairing viral replication and viral entry with the goal of developing new treatments for severe viral infections.
+Our lab is fully equipped and trained to perform in vitro and in vivo experiments in the BSL3 containment facility at UMass Chan Medical School.

-Our lab has a strong focus on translating our findings into novel therapeutics to treat immune mediated diseases.
-In line with our other goals, we aim to leverage our findings into new drug modalities for the treatment of inflammatory diseases, cancer and neurodegeneration.
+Our lab has a strong focus on translating our findings into novel therapeutics to treat immune-mediated diseases.
+In line with our other goals, we aim to leverage our findings into new drug modalities for the treatment of inflammatory diseases, cancer, and neurodegeneration.
+VHH “nanobodies” are a llama-derived class of non-immunogenic, potent, tissue-penetrant antibody with higher specificity when compared to traditional monoclonals.
+Our lab has identified nanobodies that target key innate immune proteins to regulate immune responses and cell death.